RinkiyaKeDad/fantaslist/README.md

 ## Deployed at: https://fantaslist.netlify.app/

+## About the Project
-## Made using React using React Hooks to manage State.
+Made using React using React Hooks to manage State.
 The website is fully responsive.
 Also used Bootstrap 4.

 ## Contributions: